 A big thank you to all our Belwest Volunteers who fill roles within the Club–Coaches, Managers, Committee members and other support roles.

-Belwest Foxes Soccer Club Inc. Member Protection Policy required that all adults who volunteer as:
+Belwest Foxes Soccer Club Inc. Member Protection Policy required that all adults (over 18) who volunteer as:

 - Referee/Referee Coordinator

-must apply for, receive and maintain a Working With Vulnerable People Card for the length of their service as a volunteer at Belwest.
+must be registered as a volunteer on Play Football, apply for, receive and maintain a Working With Vulnerable People Card for the length of their service as a volunteer at Belwest.